 All bibliographic records that appear on the Results page are source records.
 Source records are from items (journals, books, conferences, and patents) that we have indexed in a product.
 Every source record has a Full Record that you can access.
 Moreover, you can add every source record to your Marked List.

-Web of Knowledge Records
+Web of Science Records

 In general, a source record that appears in more than one product database will only appear once on the Results page.
 However, you may see duplicate records for the same source item if the record has: